ScientificC/cmathl/README.md

 ### Math Library

 By default, cml will use some math functions from the header `math.h` if it is available.
-If the header `math.h` is not avaliable, disabled by defining `CML_NO_MATH`, cml will use its own definition of them.
+If the header `math.h` is not available, disabled by defining `CML_NO_MATH`, cml will use its own definition of them.

 ## Build Options